 Dog Island is offshore of the City of Carrabelle and is approximately 1,842 acres in size.
 The island is approximately seven miles long with a maximum width of one mile.
-Dog Island contains 690 acres of freshwater wetlands and 352 acres of intertidal wetlands (Edmiston and Tuck 1987).
+Dog Island, most of which is owned by The Nature Conservancy, contains 690 acres of freshwater wetlands and 352 acres of intertidal wetlands (Edmiston and Tuck 1987).